 To make sure we get all the information we need to make a decision, you can fill out our claim form to ask for payment.
 You do not have to use the form, but it helps us process the information faster.
-Either download a copy of the form from our website (optumrx.com), or call OptumRx and ask for the form.
-Our contact information is on front cover of this booklet.
+Either download a copy of the form from our website (Optumrx.com) or call Optum Rx and ask for the form.
+Our contact information is on front cover of this document.